 Three separate sets of demands for invalidation of our two Japanese vitamin regimen patents, involving several companies, have been filed with the Japanese Patent Office (JPO).
 The JPO has rejected demands for invalidation by Sawai Pharmaceutical Co., Ltd. and Nipro Corporation, and both rejections have been affirmed on appeal.
-The JPO scheduled a hearing in March 2020 concerning the demands brought by Hospira, but the hearing has been postponed because of the COVID-19 pandemic and the court has not yet scheduled a new date for the hearing.
+The third set of demands brought by Hospira is being assessed by the JPO based on the parties' written submissions.
+We believe Hospira's demands are without merit and are defending against them vigorously.
 If upheld through all challenges, these patents would provide intellectual property protection for Alimta until June 2021.
 Notwithstanding our patents, generic versions of Alimta received regulatory approval in Japan starting in February 2016.
 We do not currently anticipate that generic versions of Alimta will proceed to pricing approval.